-Retailers call on police for greater consistency when tackling crime
+Retailers call on police for greater consistency when tackling retail crime

 Retailers have called for greater consistency in tackling retail crime and greater visibility of officers despite increases in overall police funding.